-

 That means, it is rare for enemies to clump up in any location beside your own, if all Investigators are in the room: which is NEVER when you want to chuck dynamite.
 You never get your dream scenario of blowing up 3 Acolytes and their leader with one explosive because they all spawn separately.
 You never get a chance of annhilating every Ghoul Minion on the board without first exploding alongside them.

 This is a perfect example of a card that would be better if it belonged in a different class: Rogues can make much better use of this because at least they can run away from enemies using Elusive or Cat Burglar and then chuck a stick of dynamite in the room just left, but even you run into the issue of having to evacuate your buddies as well to avoid frindly fire.
-Still "Skids" and Jenny can take it, and Skids can even upgrade it to level 2, if you are considering running it to make up for their average fight.
+Still "Skids" and Jenny can take it, and Skids can even upgrade it to level 2, if you are considering running it to make up for his average fight.

 I do not think Dynamite Blast is a good event: it is not completely useless, but most of the is impractical to properly use in most situations, and the few time where you can get that perfect scenario where you get to blow up 6 enemies without hurting any Investigator means you just failed your job as Guardian by allowing these many enemies to be alive at once.